SwiftArchitect/Eliza/README.md

 ##### `- (NSString *)talk:(NSString *)text`
 Single entry point!
-Using the `TGPChatBot` wrapper, all you need is supply `BBSCHAT.txt` (provided with the project):
+Using the `ChatBot` wrapper, all you need is supply `BBSCHAT.txt` (provided with the project):
 ```
-    // TGPChatBot * elisa;
+    // ChatBot * elisa;
-    self.eliza = [[TGPChatBot alloc] init];
+    self.eliza = [[ChatBot alloc] init];
 ```
 ...and chatting with Eliza looks like this:
 ```
     // NSSting * input = textField.text;
     NSString * output = [self.eliza talk:input];
 ```
-`TGPChatBot` is designed to exclusively respond to incoming messages, and never send unsolicited messages.
+`ChatBot` is designed to exclusively respond to incoming messages, and never send unsolicited messages.
 As a result, the first incoming `-talk:` message is ignored, and meerely triggers the greeting.

 That's all there is to it.